djannot/ecs-401/ecssync/ecssync.md

 Failed files: []
 ```

+- Verify with S3 Browser that *buckettargetnfs* has been populated with the files from */root/ecs-sync-3.0-beta.2/sample/*.

 ### 3.1.2 - ECS-Sync UI

 ECS-Sync also provides a browser–based User Interface (UI) for ease of use from version 2.1, but not available yet for version 3.0.
 For this lab we will use ecs-sync-ui-2.1.2.
-Please refer to *Appendix 1 -  Launching a ECS-Sync UI Docker Container in the vLab* and launch an ECS-Sync UI cont	ainer.
-Create a bucket with FS enabled called *bucketteargetnfsui*, owned by *ecssync_user2*

 ECS-Sync UI provides: